Pabitapun23/Evene_G02/README.md

 > Evene Mobile Application: iOS app that provides a comprehensive set of features to help users discover, plan, and engage with local activities and events.
 <hr>
-The Explore City iOS mobile application provides users with a list of activities they can search, filter, and view details about.
-Users can purchase tickets, share activities with friends, call the activity's contact number, and add or remove activities from their favorites list.
-The app also has a page to view the user's purchased ticket history and details.
-Additionally, the app includes a user profile screen where users can log out of their account.
+The Explore City iOS mobile application provides users with a list of event venues they can search and view details about, such as addresses on maps and descriptions.
+Users can book tickets by visiting a third-party website, share events with friends, and add or remove events from their event list.
+All data are stored in the Firestore database.
+The app also features a page to view the user's history of attended events and their details.
+Additionally, the app includes a user profile screen where users can upload their profile picture, update their profile, navigate to their friends list, and log out of their accounts.
+Moreover, users can search for, add, and remove friends from their friend list, and view the friend list and its details.

 ## Project Demo